-Report title: County Council Budget 2015-18: Revenue

-Budget 2015-18

-Date of meeting: 26 January 2015

-Responsible Chief Peter Timmins - Executive Director of Finance
+Report title: County Council Budget 2015-18: Revenue Budget 2015-18 Date of meeting: 16 February 2015 Responsible Chief Officer: Peter Timmins - Executive Director of Finance (Interim) Ctrates: a impression

-Officer: (Interim)

-Strategic impact

-This report provides the detailed financial information to support the Policy and Resources Committee's Revenue Budget and Council Tax recommendations.
+This report provides the updated detailed financial information following the Policy and Resources Committee's Revenue Budget and Council Tax recommendations.
 It sets out the background to consideration of the 2015-16 Revenue Budget, initial growth and savings budget proposals for 2016-17 and 2017-18, and different options for the level of Council Tax 2015-16.